julhardt/Hardt_DS_Exploring_ML_for_VetEpi_Predict_LungDiseases/README.md

 **Description**:
-This project has been implemented for an certification as "Data Scientist".
+This project has been implemented for a certification as "Data Scientist".
 It uses a simulated data set from Veterinary Epidemiology and several Data Science methods for a prediction of the prevalence of lung diseases.
 The project has been implemented in Python as a .py program script, using Visual Studio Code as development environment.